 Current experimental interests:

 Current computational interests:

-- En masse protein interaction screening technologies using next-generation sequencing of recombinant DNA barcodes.
+- En masse condition-dependent protein interaction screening technologies using next-generation sequencing of recombinant DNA barcodes.

 Information on positions available in the Roth lab.

-- Systematic analysis of genetic interaction to reveal redundant systems and order of action in genetic pathways.
+- Inferring order of action in genetic pathways.

 - Exploring the impact of neoantigenicity on patterns of cancer mutations